 Implementation with <model-viewer>

-Here is a complete, copy-and-paste example.
+Here is a complete, production-ready example that demonstrates the integration:

 <!DOCTYPE html>